If you've already made your own EM or have store-bought ones, then making bokashi bran is relatively a simple process.

 Using Bokashi Bran for Chicken Coop

 You could also sprinkle some done bokashi bran around your chicken coop.
-Or in a deep litter design.
+Basically, the bran acts as a carrier for the little army of microbes to be used in the chick pen.
+Or you can also use it in a deep litter design.
 Although the smelly smell may not get eliminated, it can be reduced.

 The bran when mixed with chicken drink or feed could help develop good gut bacteria for the chicks.

-According to a farmer, it can help boost nutrient absorption rate from about 60% to 80%, meaning the chicks guts absorb more of the nutrients in the same amount of foods they get.
+According to a farmer, it can help boost nutrient absorption rate from about 60% to 80%, meaning the chicks guts may absorb more of the nutrients from the same amount of foods they eat.

-In one chicken farm of about 60000 layer hens, the birds were getting lice infestation.
+In one chicken farm that has about 60k layer hens, the birds were getting lice infestation.
 They sprayed these LAB guys with fermented plant juice (FPJ) and oriental herb nutrients (OHN) in appropriate proportions recommended by natural farming methods.
 Within days, the lice disappeared.

 As the good bacteria population in your chicken coop increases, it can also drive out the bad guy population.
-They can then be happy campers then.
-And healthier chickens.
+The good microbes can be happy campers then.
+And we'll have healthier chickens.

-For more bokashi instructions, check out this excellent video on bokashi composting, step by step:Bokashi Composting
+For more bokashi instructions, check out this amazing video on bokashi composting, step by step:Bokashi Composting

 - Organiko Filipino Farm (for sharing the recipe)